-We all know now the impact that Covid-19 had on our businesses, the economy and our behavior in general.
+We all know now the impact that Covid-19 had on our businesses, the economy and our behaviour in general.
 We’re all customers of businesses in every aspect of our lives and know how we like to be treated.
 We also know how we expect businesses that we depend on, both personally and professionally, to behave.
-Why then did some brands, organisations and people like us who work in customer experience, service and support manage to get it so badly wrong?
+Why then did some brands, organisations and people like us who work in customer experience, service and support management get it so badly wrong?
 Why do people who profess to be ‘experts’ not see what needed to be done and react accordingly?

-My belief, and experience, is that many companies previously only paid ‘lip service’ to customer service departments and had postponed digital transformation efforts behind excuses about complexity, cost or priorities.
+My belief, and experience, is that many companies previously only paid ‘lip service to customer service departments and had postponed digital transformation efforts behind excuses about complexity, cost or priorities.
 In reality, those are the companies that will now, or should now, struggle to retain their customers and even to stay in business.
 I have many anecdotes about businesses that did badly: a Swedish furniture retailer who basically just shut up and shop and refused any attempts to communicate, leaving me with 1/2 a chair for 3 months + (and still counting…), a major airline that again hid behind Covid-19 and ‘the welfare of their colleagues’ to avoid contact and having to process refunds, even though they were sending me emails asking me to get in touch….
-Thankfully, I also have some about companies that did well, Snap Fitness, who run my local gym, emailed me immediately the lock down was announced, saying, don’t worry we’ll freeze your membership and won’t take any payment and we’ve negotiated access to some online courses for you to keep you going.
+Thankfully, I also have some about companies that did well, Snap Fitness, who run my local gym, emailed me immediately after the lockdown was announced, saying, don’t worry we’ll freeze your membership and won’t take any payment and we’ve negotiated access to some online courses for you to keep you going.

 At a time when people needed information, reassurance and certainty, closing down contact was just about the worst thing you could do.
-Seizing the opportunity to innovate, embrace technology and automation and show your customers that you cared was the right thing to do, even if it wasn’t perfect first time.
+Seizing the opportunity to innovate, embrace technology and automation and show your customers that you cared was the right thing to do, even if it wasn’t perfect the first time.

 So, what do we do now?
 Learn from our mistakes and put steps in place to ensure we have the agility to support our customers in their times of need even when there isn’t a pandemic threatening life as we know it.